What is it?

 - Startups to scale-ups; marketing-led orgs, RevOps teams, and sales teams that want one vendor story—with someone accountable for object model, integrations, and renewal forecasting

-HubSpot is a connected customer platform built around a free-to-start CRM database (contacts, companies, deals, tickets).
-Paid Hubs layer sales execution, marketing automation, service, CMS, and operations tooling on the same records—so data model decisions early matter.
+HubSpot CRM (sometimes written as HubSpot CRM, Hub Spot CRM, or HubSpot CRM system) is a connected customer platform built around a free-to-start CRM database (contacts, companies, deals, tickets).
+The HubSpot CRM platform serves as the foundation; paid Hubs — Sales Hub, Marketing Hub, Service Hub, and Operations Hub — layer sales execution, marketing automation, service, and RevOps tooling on the same records.
+Data model decisions made early in your HubSpot CRM setup matter significantly for long-term scalability.

 Why buyers pick it

-Fast rep adoption, strong education (Academy), and a huge app ecosystem.
-Why they leave: TCO at scale when marketing contacts, paid seats, and add-ons compound—model annually, not month one.
+Fast rep adoption, strong education (HubSpot Academy), and a huge app ecosystem.
+Why they leave: TCO at scale when marketing contacts, paid seats, and add-ons compound — model annually, not month one.

 Hub sprawl